b5i/YouTubeKit/README.md

   ```swift
   let YTM = YouTubeModel()
   ```
-2. Define the request's data parameters, to get the demanded headers you can look at the definition of your `YouTubeResponse.headersType`, it should describe which data to send, e.g. with a `SearchResponse`:
+2. Define the request's data parameters, to get the demanded headers you can look at the definition of your `YouTubeResponse.headersType` it should describe which data to send.
+   An example with a `SearchResponse`:

    a.
 Right click on the type of request and press `Jump to definition`, the `SearchResponse.headersType` is `HeaderTypes.search`.